rafaelvzago/skupper-tests/README.md

 ## Inventory Structure Explanation

-The **hello-world** scenario showcases a flexible inventory structure that allows for multiple environment configurations.
-Key files in the inventory facilitate customization of global, group, and host-specific variables.
+The **hello-world** scenario showcases a flexible inventory structure for multi-environment configuration.
+The inventory allows global, group, and host-specific variables.

 ### `hello-world/hello-world.yml`